It’s a blackberry… it’s a raspberry… it’s — a loganberry?

-The loganberry plant is trailing like a blackberry, looks and picks like a raspberry, and its fruit has a flavor that is truly a marriage of the two.
+The loganberry plant has trailing canes like a blackberry, fruit that looks and picks like a raspberry, and a flavor that is truly a cross of both its parents.

 Much to his surprise, he also ended up with a hybrid cross between his Red Antwerp raspberry and Aughinburgh blackberry.
 Logan discovered this was a new blackberry-raspberry hybrid* when one of the many seedlings from his plantings displayed its own unique characteristics as a plant as well as in its fruit.

 *later called Loganberry, named for James Harvey Logan

 - Plant is incredibly trailing; its strong canes will grow vine-like along the ground

 - Fruit forms/ripens inconsistently (ripe fruit and unripe fruit on the plant at once)

 - Ripeness is determined by deep red-purple color; fruit does not separate from core even when ripe